FlowFuse/website/src/blog/2023/02/flowforge-1-4-0-released.md

 - Added a check to ensure the team slug is unique. [#1609](https://github.com/flowforge/flowforge/issues/1609)

 - Optionally set snapshot as target at creation, to quickly roll out changes to remote deployments [#1527](https://github.com/flowforge/flowforge/issues/1527)
+- Agents are more rugged when starting up if they're unable to connect to FlowForge, and will retry to connect.

 - With FlowForge v1.4 some changes were made under the hood to speed up the recovery of Node-RED instances.
 On terminal failures of an instance it will now be